The Children’s Book Flood has sailed into The Nordic House Children’s library

 Sail Away On The Children’s Book Flood

 The visitors of the exhibition sail away on an adventure in a Viking ship whilst getting a story read to them.
 A treasure is hidden on a desert island and the children get to write a message in a bottle.
 At the Story Making Workshop, the children get the opportunity to write and draw their own stories, as well as take part in a very enjoyable children’s books quiz, where you can win a book.
-The winner of the quiz will be announced at the end of March 2019.

 We are all aliens

 In connection with the Story Making Workshop, there is a dark cave for visiting travellers.
 In the dark, there are various things hidden and space brings imagination to life.
 After the exploration of the cave, you can lie down and dream under a starry sky of galaxies and black holes.